 Dr. Josepha Ivanka (Joshka) Wessels is a Visual Anthropologist/Human Geographer and award-winning filmmaker.
 She is a Syria expert, with particular expertise in film/video, rural development, water, migration and environmental issues in the Arab World.
 She is a Senior Researcher at the Centre for Middle Eastern Studies (CMES) and a Senior Fellow of the Centre for Syria Studies (CSS) at the University of Saint Andrews, UK.
 She has written a book on Collecive Action and Traditional Water Management in Syria in 2008, including three films and finalised a book on the History of Syrian Documentary Film and Video activism in Revolution, due to come out in 2018.
 She has fieldwork and travel experience in the MENA-countries of Sudan, Syria, Iran, Iraq, Turkey, Lebanon, Jordan, Israel/Palestine, Yemen, Oman, Pakistan, Egypt, Tunisia, Algeria and Morocco.

 At CMES she is currently carrying out research on trajectories of Syrian Refugees in Europe, in particular Germany and the Netherlands, working with Syrian families she has filmed since 1999 when she lived in Aleppo.
-Since 2012, she has also worked with Syrian refugees, whom arrived in Sweden and Denmark.
-Among others she carried out a pilot research on Syrians in the Öresund region between Sweden and Denmark in 2016 in collaboration with CMES.
+Since 2012, she has also engaged in social service activities with Syrian refugees, whom arrived in Sweden and Denmark.
+She carried out research and fieldwork with Syrians in the Öresund region in 2016, for a collaborative pilot project at CMES.
 Between 2014-2016 she carried out postdoctoral research on Syrian video activism and film with the University of Copenhagen, Previously, she carried out postdoctoral research on hydropolitics in the Jordan River Basin between 2011-2014, within the framework of the CMES-MECW strategic research programme at Lund University.
 Since 2012, she has taught at various CMES MA courses on environment and sustainable development in the Arab World, migration and human rights and democracy.

 Joshka Wessels has a PhD in Development Studies/Human Geography (2008) from the University of Amsterdam (UvA) and a MA in Visual Anthropology (1996) from Leiden University in the Netherlands.
 Supervised by Professors Ton Dietz (UvA) and Tony Allan (SOAS), her PhD dissertation "To Cooperate or not to Cooperate" deals with collective action, cooperation and conflict with respect to the contemporary rehabilitation of ancient water tunnel systems (Qanats) in Syria.
 Consequently, she has conducted two postdocs at respectively Lund University and the University of Copenhagen.
 Between 2011 and 2014 she was based at the Peace & Conflict Studies Department under directorship of Professor Karin Aggestam at Lund University working on postdoctoral research about environmental peacebuilding and the local level of hydropolitics in the Jordan River Basin.
 Joshka innovatively used the application of serious gaming as an experimental participatory methodology to investigate the role of identity and cognition in decisionmaking processes with regard to transboundary water cooperation between the riparians of the Jordan River Basin; Israel, Palestine, Jordan, Syria and Lebanon.
 From 2014 to 2016, she was based at the Centre for Resolution of International Conflicts (CRIC) under directorship of Professor Ole Waever at the University of Copenhagen and conducted postdoctoral research on the role of YouTube and the history and development of digital video activism in northern Syria during the Syrian civil war and popular uprisings.